kjpou1/regimetry/README.md

 **regimetry** is a *research-driven*, unsupervised regime detection engine for financial markets.
 It extracts latent structure from time-series data using deep learning embeddings and clustering, enabling traders and researchers to identify distinct behavioral phases in market activity.

-This project begins as a learning ground and may evolve into a core component of production-grade strategy pipelines.
+This project begins as a learning ground and may evolve into a core component of my trading strategy pipelines.

 ---